MilesFarber/Pokemon-Mystery-Dungeon-Nexus/Markdown.md

 <details><summary>This is a clickable Collapse with a Label.</summary>
 <p>
 To create a Collapse, use the HTML tag `details`, then `p`, then `/p`, then `/details`, between LessThan and GreaterThan signs.
 To add a Label to the collapse, add the HTML tags `summary` and `/summary` on the right of the `details` HTML tag.
-Collapses aren't recommended because they can't embed many things and require extra clicks to read the content.
+Collapses aren't recommended because they're complicated, can't embed many things and require extra clicks to read the content.
 </p>
 </details>